Home » Barcelona » 21 unusual and cool things to do in Barcelona

 16. Become a great paella cook

 Would you like to return home and surprise your family or friends with your cooking skills?
-Master the art of paella, tapas, and other Catalan (and Spanish) traditional dishes in a hands-on cooking class.
-This is a great experience to learn about the culture, cook, have fun, and meet other people from around the world!
+If so, it’s time to master the art of paella, tapas, and other Catalan (and Spanish) traditional dishes in a hands-on cooking class.

 The best part?
 Once finished cooking, you’ll treat your tastebuds with the food you’ve just prepared!